 2. Match the system and the real world

 In the product design phase of a project, of course, designers and product owners narrow down and define the target user and find ways to communicate to them in a way they understand.
-Defining an ideal user, or persona is a vital step before you begin so that all other design decisions fall into place.
+Defining an ideal user or persona is a vital step before you begin so that all other design decisions fall into place.
 Avoid jargon or coded dialogues in fintech applications.
-Terms and directions should be visual and intuitive in good fintech app design.
+Terms and directions should be visual and intuitive in a good fintech app design.

 Confusing directions and dialogue can frustrate users, causing them to stop using the application.
 This is one of my main critiques for the stock brokerage application I mentioned earlier.
 When a transaction does not go through, it throws an “error” message without demonstrating why, or how I can fix it.
-It makes for awful UX.
+It makes for an awful UX.
 Providing clear instructions with clear ways to fix errors is one way to design for real people.

 3. Be consistent

 This may seem obvious to some, but remaining consistent across all the buttons and options in an app is a principle of design you should not ignore.
 Users want consistency and it helps them navigate an application and avoid errors.
 It also makes the app look professional and well-tested.
 For Fintech apps that deal with money, building trust through great design is a vital part of the process.
-As a fintech startup, you want your users to quickly accomplish their goals with an easy to use user interface.
+As a fintech company, you want your users to quickly accomplish their goals with an easy to use user interface.

 4. Give users control